rdfostrich/article-swj2020-cobra/content/conclusions.md

 Based on our implementation of this new approach (COBRA), our experimental results show that this modification leads to more efficient ingestion (41% faster) compared to a unidirectional delta chain (OSTRICH).
-This change also reduces total storage size (13% lower) for two out of three datasets.
+This change also reduces total storage size (19% lower) for two out of three datasets.
 Furthermore, all versioned query types achieve a performance boost (21% faster), except for VQ under the BEAR-A dataset.
+COBRA offers a more balanced performance trade-off between the different versioned query types and ingestion compared to other RDF archiving approaches that may perform better in specific cases, but worse in other cases.
-With query execution times in the order of 1 millisecond or less, the bidirectional delta chain strategy from COBRA is an ideal back-end for RDF archives in the context of Web querying, as network latency is typically slower than that.
+This trade-off, combined with query execution times in the order of 1 millisecond or less, shows that the bidirectional delta chain strategy from COBRA is an ideal back-end for RDF archives in the context of Web querying, as network latency is typically slower than that.

-As such, the bidirectional delta chain is a viable alternative to the unidirectional delta chain, as it is beneficial across nearly all metrics.
+As such, the bidirectional delta chain (COBRA) is a viable alternative to the unidirectional delta chain (OSTRICH), as it reduces its scalability problems during ingestion while still achieving sufficiently fast querying.
 We **recommend bidirectional delta chains** when any of the following is needed (in order of importance):

 * **Lower ingestion times**
-* **Faster VM and DM**
 * **Lower storage sizes**

 On the other hand, we **do not recommend bidirectional delta chains** in the following cases:

 * **Fast VQ is needed over datasets with very large versions**: Bidirectional chains slow down VQ when versions are large.
+* **Fast VM/DM is needed over datasets with many small versions**: Bidirectional chains slow down VM and DM in the second half for many smaller versions.
 * **Dataset has only a few small versions**: Unidirectional chain should be used until the ingestion of a new version exceeds the ingestion time of a new snapshot.

 These limitations of a bidirectional delta chain